 Here we go again !!.
 This thing produces digitally spoken words from a deaf person's finger and hand movements.
 The deaf person wears a bracelet that talks the message (and conveniently stores the finger rings).

 We found it on the website below.
 It offers very little information, which we believe is because it does not work in any practical manner.
 (Moreover, we find it ridiculous).

 What?
 More Nonsense?
 The Google Gesture---

-The Google Gesture supposedly converts sign language into words spoken by the hearing person's android.
+The Google Gesture supposedly converts sign language into words to be spoken electronically by the hearing person's handheld.
 The mute deaf person wears arm bands to sense muscle movement during signing.
 It's the embryo of an idea, developed by students at the Berghs Communication School in Sweden.
 A very limited working model detects only basic hand movements.

 The third picture is similar nonsense from a Texas A&M engineering professor.
 The fourth from elsewhere does the same thing.

 A fully effective working model is a pipe-dream because muscles that move the fingers are in the hand too.
 Who would want to wear this stuff, anyway?

 1997 Patent US-6240392 shows a hearing man talking to a deaf person or audience ---wirelessly (note the antenna on his head).
 Speech recognition software changes his spoken words into text on the cell phone of each deaf person in the audience.
 (We don't know why he's banging on his own cell phone ---read the description in the link below).

 So far, no company is manufacturing it.
 Awwww, we wanted to buy several of these marvels.